slopezpereyra/slopezpereyra.github.io/_posts/2023-03-16-NeuralNetWithJulia.md

 $$

 defines the updated network in epoch $e + 1$.
-The parameters of $\mathcal{N}(e +1)$ are shifted towards the direction of steepest decent ---rovided that $(+), (\cdot)$ are well-defined as network-network and scalar-network operators (which is precisely what we've done above).
+The parameters of $\mathcal{N}(e +1)$ are shifted towards the direction of steepest decent —provided that $(+), (\cdot)$ are well-defined as network-network and scalar-network operators (which is precisely what we've done above).

 This formalization of non-abbelian groups for the network and layer objects, by virtue of which we conceptualized training, is not at all necessary.
-One can indeed update a network's parameters without the need to formalize, for example, network-network operator ---and in fact this is what is generally done.
+One can indeed update a network's parameters without the need to formalize, for example, a network-network operator —and in fact this is what is generally done.
 However, I find this formal approach to have sharper outlines.

 ### Forward and backward propagation